harryho/blog-hugo/content/cache/golang/go-program-lang.md

 ## JSON

 JavaScript Object Notation (JSON) is a standard notation for sending and receiving structured information.
 JSON is not the only such notation.
 XML (§7.14), ASN.1, and Google’s Protocol Buffers serve similar purposes and each has its niche, but because of its simplicity, readability, and universal support, JSON is the most widely used.

-Go has excellent support for encoding and decoding these formats, provided by the standard library packages encoding/json, encoding/xml, encoding/asn1, and so on, and these packages all have similar APIs.
+Gohas excellent support for encoding and decoding these formats, provided by the standard library packages encoding/json, encoding/xml, encoding/asn1, and so on, and these packages all have similar APIs.
 This section gives a brief overview of the most important parts of the encoding/json package.

 JSON is an encoding of JavaScript values—strings, numbers, booleans, arrays, and objects—as Unicode text.
 It’s an efficient yet readable representation for the basic data types of Chapter 3 and the composite types of this chapter—arrays, slices, structs, and maps.